Menu

 RCCN Goals and Leadership

-The RCCN website supports linkages between the six NIA center programs and shares center-related resources, funding and meetings opportunities, and webinars.
+The RCCN website supports linkages between the seven NIA center programs and shares center-related resources, funding and meetings opportunities, and webinars.

-Managed by Wake Forest University School of Medicine and the American Federation for Aging Research (AFAR), the RCCN will spur multi-disciplinary efforts in aging research across the centers through five complementary strategies: conferences, pilot programs, early career faculty education, web-based resource identification tools, and fundraising/proposal development.
+Managed by Wake Forest University School of Medicine and the American Federation for Aging Research (AFAR), the RCCN spurs multi-disciplinary efforts across the centers through four complementary strategies: workshops, pilot funding, early career investigator education, and career development and research resources.

 RCCN Principal Investigator/Director - Wake Forest University School of Medicine